chEnru0524/Whoisspy/README.md

 # Whoisspy
 a simple game
 no questions,needed to add by yourself
+only can add question,canˋt delete question
 apk is not the newest